vrischmann/koff/README.md

 Subcommands:

 get-consumer-group-offset, gcgo
-  -V=1: The Kafka protocol version
+  -V=1: The Kafka offset version
   -c="": The consumer group
   -p=-1: The partition
   -t="": The topic